club-1/flarum-ext-sphinx-glossary/README.md

 This is a quite niche extension and it is still a little bit rough around the edges but it works nicely.
 It could be useful if your community is gathered around a software project that defines a bunch of terms in a Sphinx documentation.

-For now this extension does not have any GUI admin panel settings.
+For now it does not have any GUI admin panel settings.
 It can only be configured through the [Flarum console](https://docs.flarum.org/console/).

 This extension is based on the [intersphinx feature](https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html) of Sphinx and is configured in a similar fashion.
 Mappings that resemble the [`intersphinx_mapping` configuration value](https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html#confval-intersphinx_mapping) can be added to the database using the `sphinx:add` command.
 Then the `sphinx:update` command fetches and parses the corresponding inventories to populate the glossary.
+This command is scheduled to run daily.
+It uses HTTP caching and PHP streams to stay low on resources.

 By default only the `std:term` roles are used as glossary entries.
 This can be changed on a per mapping basis, using the `--role=ROLE` option.
 For example: